-Sue: Yeah, I’m not stupid, you know.
+Sue: Yeah, I’m not stupid.
 He’s supposed to be Denis Healey, which is bang out of order, actually.
-You might want to pause this…
+You might want to pause this.

-We get into an animated discussion about how amazingly cool Denis Healey really was, and how Robert Holmes should have sucked up his tax bill and stopped moaning.
-The discussion ends with this statement from Sue:
+Cue an animated discussion about how amazingly cool Denis Healey was, and how Robert Holmes should have paid his taxes and stopped moaning.

-Sue: It’s because this programme is made by middle class ****ers for middle class ****ers.
+Sue: This programme is made by middle-class ****ers for middle-class ****ers.
 Pay your ****ing taxes.